meower-media-co/RFC/RFC3.md

     "data": ":required_data"
 }
 ```
-The `data` property in the example shown above is where the data required to authenticate goes, so this may be in form of a TOTP code or information from a webauthn authentication device.
+The `data` property in the example shown above is where the data required to authenticate goes, so this may be in form of a TOTP code or information from a WebAuthn authentication device.
 ## Successful Authentication Response
 Example of a response of successful authentication:
 ```json